Skip to main content

 • Video 2 Video

 Similarly to Image 2 Image process in generative image models, it is possible to embed input video information into a video model as it is generating (denoising) the output, in addition to the text prompt.
 I lack the expertise to understand exactly what's happening, but it appears this process matches the input video clip not only on frame-by-frame level (as stylization with Stable Diffusion would), but also on a holistic and movement level.
-It is controlled with a denoising strength just like image 2 image.
+Under the hood it is usually controlled with a denoising strength just like image 2 image.

 PROS CONS